 - Have a minimum cumulative GPA of 2.7 and remain in good academic standing

-- Have junior standing of 54 to 69 credits by end of Fall 2020 semester
+- Have junior standing of 54 to 69 credits by end of the fall semester during which they apply

 - Meet UConn and DCF’s internship requirements